 Written by Brian K. Vaughan.
 Art by Cliff Chiang.
 Published by Image Comics.

 Brian K. Vaughan makes the list a second time with his new comic Paper Girls.
-Set in the late 1980’s the story focuses on a group of young girls working their paper route when all hell breaks loose.
+Set in the late 1980s the story focuses on a group of young girls working their paper route when all hell breaks loose.
 Is it the end of the world?
 An alien invasion?
-We’re not quite sure yet but with every issue we’re clamoring for more information of this fantastic series.
-Cliff Chiang’s art is great depicting the the period and creating characters which are oozing of personality, which allows the reader to connect with them on a deeper level.
+We’re not quite sure yet but with every issue, we’re clamouring for more information on this fantastic series.
+Cliff Chiang’s art is great depicting the period and creating characters which are oozing of personality, which allows the reader to connect with them on a deeper level.
 Only 3 issues have been released so far but those issues has made a big impression on readers.
 As a result, Paper Girls comes in the number #2 position.

 This is what one of the voters had to say about Paper Girls: